nbrownus/streamstash/README.md

 - `events.processing` A gauge of how many events are currently being processed
 - `events.total` A gauge of how many events have been processed since the start of the current process
-- `filter.#` A timer of how long each event took in each filter.
+- `filter.<name>` A timer of how long each event took in each filter.
 Typically a histogram is created from the data so you can see p99, p95, mean, max, etc of the time spent in each filter.

 Some plugins may also emit stats.